hornjbl/product-preview-card-component-main/README.md

 ### Questions That Need Answering 2

+NOTE: After answering these questions, move them to the "What I Learned" section.

 -   Kevin used an `<article>` element.
 Find out when and for what to use this element.

 ## My process